SHoogland/shoogland-com/docs/2025/06-30-timmerdorp-shop-update.md

 This resulted in a more stable webshop, with no capacity related issues during the sale.
 There were however some small issues:
-- The implmented ticket counter in redis worked mostly okay, but it seems some race conditions were still present, resulting in a few invalid available tickets during the release of expiring orders.
+- The implemented ticket counter in redis worked mostly okay, but it seems some race conditions were still present, resulting in a few invalid available tickets during the release of expiring orders.
 - The demand grew even further, 1200 users (whatever this exactly means, google analytics) tried to buy tickets at 10:00 am.

 <image-element source="2025/timmerdorp-google-analytics" width="740" height="1000" alt="Google analytics" type="png" />